Dementia and Alzheimer's

 - side effects from any changes in medication.

-It is also important to remember that many people with dementia have other health conditions prior to their diagnosis (examples might include diabetes, heart or circulatory problems, arthritis or mental health conditions), or develop additional health problems during their dementia (examples include cancer – you can read more about our cancer care here - or having a stroke – you can read more about our stroke care here.).
+It is also important to remember that many people with dementia have other health conditions prior to their diagnosis (examples might include diabetes, heart or circulatory problems, arthritis or mental health conditions), or they can develop cancer or suffer a stroke during their illness.
 Our nurses are skilled at managing multiple conditions and ensuring that the person can live as well as possible.

 How can live-in nursing help?

-Moving out of the family home at a time when a person with dementia is particularly vulnerable can result in even greater confusion and upset for the person.
+Moving out of the family home with a loved one that is living with dementia can result in an even greater confusion and upset for them.
 With this in mind we understand that it’s important that routine and familiar surroundings are maintained and that change is kept to a minimum; a Consultus live-in nurse helps to achieve this balance.

 We even have nurses with an additional qualification in mental health nursing to support a person with more acute symptoms.